-The opportunity for expats to earn a high salary while subscribing to a low cost of living outweighs even the most unsettling downsides to living in Johannesburg.
-The city centre may not be as beautiful as its counterpart in Cape Town, and it may have a reputation for crime, but there are certainly compelling reasons to move to Joburg.
+For many, the opportunity to earn a high salary while enjoying a good quality of life at a low cost of living outweighs even the most unsettling downsides to living in Johannesburg.
+The city centre may not be as beautiful as its counterpart in Cape Town, and it may have a reputation of crime, but there are certainly many compelling reasons to move to Johannesburg.

-Here are a few of the pros and cons of living in Johannesburg.
+Here are a few of the pros and cons of living in the City of Gold.

 Accommodation in Johannesburg